-10. The Company may charge for a fraction of a ton according to the number Fraction of of quarters of a ton in that fraction, and a fraction of a quarter of a ton may a ton. be charged for as a quarter of a ton.
+8. The Company may charge for the fraction of a ton according to the number of quarters of a ton in that fraction, and a fraction of a quarter of a ton may be charged for as a quarter of a ton.